-''' DECLARE SUB QBPDMA (MODE, BYVAL dummy, FLAG)
+''' DECLARE SUB QBPDMA32 (MODE, BYVAL dummy, FLAG)

-DIM D(16) COMMON SHARED D()
+DIM D(16) COMMON SHARED D() ' Parameter Array for mode CALLs

-REM $DYNAMIC DIM DMA(10000)

-DMA array in FAR Heap
+REM $DYNAMIC DIM DMA(10000) ' DMA array in FAR Heap

 Refer to the QB example programs (Distribution Software) for more detail.
 Note that the address of the array DMA%() is a "FAR" address (32-bits)and may be determined by using the built-in operators VARSEG and VARPTR.
-Your PDMA-16 driver/library (.LIB or .QLB) is designed to accept 32-bit addresses, allowing you to avoid specifying absolute addresses as in BASIC.
+Your PDMA-32 driver/library (.LIB or .QLB) is designed to accept 32-bit addresses, allowing you to avoid specifying absolute addresses as in BASIC.